 Public and private voucher schools receive public transfers made up of a base voucher, increases and discounts to that voucher, other minor subsidies, and assignations or bonuses for teachers.
-Over these transfers, private voucher schools can charge top-off fees to families.
+Over these transfers, private voucher schools can charge out-of-pocket fees to families.
 The base voucher2 is the core of the public financing system for voucher schools.
 Created in 1980, it consists of a flat monthly payment to the establishment per student attended.
-This amount may differ depending on the level or grade of the student, the school day he attends (full or half day) and the educational modality that the school imparts.
-The base voucher in 2012 for elementary school with full school day is equal to 110 USD per student.
+This amount may differ depending on the level or grade of the student, the school day they attend (full or half day) and the educational modality that the school imparts.
+The base voucher in 2012 for elementary school with full school day is equal to 1,314 USD per student.

-There are assignations or other vouchers that are added on top of the general voucher, like the geographic zone assignation3.
-It consist of a percentage increase applied to the base voucher, depending on where the establishment is located, and it is intended to compensate teachers and other school workers.
-The percentage can go from 0% to 140%, being higher in areas where the cost of living could be higher because of transportation or connectivity issues.
+There are assignations or other vouchers that are added on top of the general voucher, like the geographic zone assignation.3 It consists of a percentage increase applied to the base voucher, depending on where the establishment is located, and it is intended to compensate teachers and other school workers.
+The percentage ranges from 0% to 140%, with higher values in areas where the cost of living is elevated due to transportation or connectivity challenges.
 Table 2 shows the percentage of schools in each range of the zone assignation for 2012, disaggregated by region.
 The ranges represent the percentage of the base voucher that is added to its full value.
 We can see that in the most central regions, such as the Metropolitan Region (13th), where the capital Santiago is located, the area assignation is zero; while if we observe more remote regions, such as the southern part of the country (regions 11th and 12th) or the northern ones (15th and 1st), we can see much higher values for this assignation.